Category: <span>Couples Therapy</span>

 Ways to Help Your Children Develop Self Esteem and Confidence

 Self-esteem and confidence are major traits in individuals that affect their success.
-While these are a lifelong process, the foundation of it needs to be established in early childhood.
+While this is a lifelong endeavor, the foundation of it needs to be established in early childhood.
 Building self-esteem will allow the child to deal with difficult situations that they will encounter during their lifetime.
 Since parents have the greatest influence on a child’s belief, it is important for them to let their child know where they belong, how well they are doing and contribute towards developing confidence and self-esteem.

 Read more